software-competence-center-hagenberg/OtelMiner/README.md

-Note: only run whole file the first time, later omit db-initializer If troubles occur, run in the following order one after another: database -> db-initializer -> rabbitmq-server -> db-service -> model-generator -> otel-preprocessor -> frontend-preprocessor
+Note: only run whole file the first time, later omit db-initializer If troubles occur, run in the following order one after another: database -> db-initializer -> rabbitmq-server -> db-service -> model-generator -> otel-preprocessor -> dashboard-preprocessor